RoboJackets/robocup-firmware/README.md

 ## Setup
 Below is a quick guide to getting this RoboCup project setup to build on your computer.
 If you are a robocup member planning on developing both mtrain and robocup firmware it is highly recommended that you  follow the Firmware [Getting Started](doc/GettingStarted.md) page.
-This project only provides directions for installing on Ubuntu Linux, Arch Linux, and Mac OS X.
+This project only provides directions for installing on Ubuntu Linux, Windows Subsystem for Linux (WSL), and macOS.

 1) Clone the repository